jpskernen/mit-hangman/README.md

 Play hangman against the computer.
 The computer pics a word, you try to guess the letter in the word.
 Pretty simple.
 Except, the word library has about 2,500 words.
 Good luck.

 # prompts
 You will have six guesses.
 You can see what letters are still available to guess.
-Later, if it is too hard